6 Reasons Why a Detective’s Job Isn’t As Glamorous as You Might Believe

 So you want to be a detective?

 Many people secretly long to clip a badge to their belts and then set out on the never-ending quest to save, well, everyone.
-But, there are a few things you should think about before you give up your day job to begin the hunt for your first serial killer.
+But, there are a few things you should think about before giving up your day job to begin the hunt for your first serial killer.
 I’m betting you just might change your mind once you know that …

 Don’t Shake Their Hands!